ltjldc/ENGG1340-GP/README.md

 defect: No skill to recover mp and damage to boss is very low *shield could prevent players from boss’s next hit

+Hence, teamwork is important in OC dmx, different roles could make the most of themselves only with their team members.

+Procedures:
+The user can first choose a language (English is preferable because the Chinese version still contains some English).
+Then the user can choose whether to load the saved game or start a new game.
+If a saved game is loaded, animation will appear to generate the battle board.
+If a new game is started, the user needs to input the number of players, and their respective names and roles.

+After entering the battle board, there will be a 50% probability to have a random event.
+The damage or healing value of some skills is generated randomly within a range, and there are two buff and two debuff that player have chance to get each round, the following is buff & debuff included.
+Buff including: 	1.
+ALL players recover 500hp.
+2. ALL players' mp become double Debuff including:	3.
+ALL players lose 50% mp	4.
+ALL players fall asleep, players' rounds end.

+Then, the players take turns to use their skills.
 When a player does not have enough mp to use some skill, using that skill will automatically skip that round.

-Hence, teamwork is needed in OC dmx, different roles could make the most of themselves only with their team members.

-The game is full of randomness.
-The damage or healing value of some skills is generated randomly within a range, and there are two buff and two debuff that player have chance to get each round, the following is buff & debuff included.
-Buff included:
-	1. ALL players recover 500hp.
-	2. ALL players' mp become double
-Debuff included:
-	3. ALL players lose 50% mp
-	4. ALL players fall asleep, players' rounds end.

-The user can first choose a language (English is preferable because the Chinese version still contains some English).
+Then, the boss uses his skill.
+At the end of one round, please press Enter once or more until the game continues.
+Every 5 rounds, there will be a chance for the user to save and leave the game.

-The target of players is defeating boss, 1340Fail.
+The final target of players is defeating boss, 1340Fail.
 When the HP of the boss becomes 0, players win; when the HPs of all the players become 0, players lose.

+(When users input, they just need to type an integer according to the instructions on the screen and press Enter.
+It is so easy!)

 Features Included:
 1.Single or multiple players are allowed to play.